INTENS-FI/intens/README.md

 package.
 Other arrangements are possible: the server just imports `task` from `model`.

 See `setup.py` for library requirements.
-These are for the server;
-the test script `sio-test.py` also requires `socketIO-client`.

 Once a model has been provided, `python3 -m simsvc` starts the service, running it on the Eventlet WSGI server.
 Other WSGI servers